OWASP/www-project-developer-guide/draft/10-culture-building-process-maturing/01-security-champions-playbook.md

 Security Champions are active members of a team that act as a core element of the security assurance process within a product or service.
-They are often are the single point of contact within the team when it comes to security concerns and incidents.
+They are often are the initial point of contact within the team when it comes to security concerns and incidents.

 Some advantages of encouraging Security Champions within a team are :